-Information available to NRM indicates that federally and/or state protected species may be present on the property.
-Specifically, there is potential for existence of Gopher Tortoises on site.
+Information available to NRM indicates that federally and/or state protected species may be utilize the property.
 Prior to any plan, permit submittal, or development activity, including land clearing, the applicant should obtain any necessary permits or clearance letters from the Florida Fish and Wildlife Conservation Commission and/or U.S. Fish and Wildlife Service, as applicable.